glglak/BoomerangBounce/README.md

 2. Click the "Play" button in the top right or press F5
 3. The game should start from the main menu scene

+### Important Note About .gdignore Files

+If you cannot see the folder contents in the Godot Editor:
+1. Check each folder for a `.gdignore` file
+2. Delete any `.gdignore` files you find
+3. Refresh the FileSystem in the Godot editor

+These files were used to maintain the folder structure in Git but they tell Godot to ignore the contents of that folder.

 ### Adding Custom Assets

 1. **Sprites/Images**: